Edinburgh-University-String-Orchestra/euso-website/content/pages/concerts.md

 ### Next Concert

-Most likely, the next concert is going to take place at **19th Nov 2022** at the Reid Hall.
-The time and place will be confirmed soon, but until then you can [save the date](../events/concert.ics) in your calendar.
+Our next concert is going to take place at **20th Nov 2022, 7.30pm** at the Reid Concert Hall.
+You can [save the date](../events/concert.ics) in your calendar.
+More info [here](/2022-10-31-winter-concert).